dcornelison1216/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

 Variables defined broadly - outside of a function - are accessible within functions.
 Also, variables defined inside a function are accessible to that function, but not outside that function.
-A closure allows you to access the scope of an outer function from an inner one.
+Closure allows you to access the scope of an outer function from an inner one but not the other way around.

 4. Describe the four rules of the 'this' keyword.

-1. Window/global object binding - if "this" is used globally, it essentially references Javascript as one object.
+1) Window/global object binding - if "this" is used globally, it essentially references Javascript as one object.
 In order to be max effective, "this" should be used inside a created object.
-2. Implicit binding - the keyword "this" refers to the object before the dot.
+2) Implicit binding - the keyword "this" refers to the object before the dot.
 So for an object called "Obj" and a method called "method", using "this" inside "method" will refer to "Obj".
 This is the most common way to use "this".
-3. New binding - when using a constructor function, "this" will refer to the object that is created.
+3) New binding - when using a constructor function, "this" will refer to the object that is created.
 So setting a new constant "const" equal to new Const() will then let us use "this" to refer to the new object "Const" that we created.
-4. Explicit binding - when using call or apply methods we are explicitly defining "this".
+4) Explicit binding - when using call or apply methods we are explicitly defining "this".
 Doing so uses an object-oriented approach to override how we set constructor objects.

 5. Why do we need super() in an extended class?